Application Assistance

 Attend application workshops ⇩

 These free workshops will cover how the application process works and how to develop a strong application.
 All applicants are encouraged to send a representative to one of the three workshops.
 Each workshop will have a different focus: we encourage you to attend the one that best matches your organization’s situation, but we will cover the basics at all workshops so you may attend whichever one fits your schedule.
-Recordings of the workshops will be posted here.

 You do not need to sign up in advance for either of the in-person workshops, though space is limited and we encourage you to arrive a few minutes early.
 For the virtual workshop, you will need to register through the link provided below.